hapi-swagger/hapi-swagger/usageguide.md

 ## Response Object

-HAPI allow you to define a response object for an API endpoint.
-The response object is used by HAPI to both validate and describe the output of an API.
+Hapi allow you to define a response object for an API endpoint.
+The response object is used by Hapi to both validate and describe the output of an API.
 It uses the same JOI validation objects to describe the input parameters.
 The plugin turns these object into visual description and examples in the Swagger UI.